Detectable and defect-free dark photon dark matter

 In the presence of a homogeneous scalar, the linearized equation of motion for the transverse polarizations of the dark photon $\mathcal{A}_\pm$ is

 with an effective squared frequency

 [with the shorthand $\bar{W} = W(\bar{\phi})$ and $\bar{X} = X(\bar{\phi})$].
 Whenever $\omega_\pm^2$ is negative (i.e., due to the coupling terms outweighing the mass and momentum contributions), the transverse dark photon modes grow exponentially.
-Time derivatives of $\bar{W}$ are necessarily negative in \cref{eqn:transverse-omega} as $\bar{W}$ decreases from the large values that suppress $\mA$ at early times.
-Since the transverse modes are derivatively coupled only to the kinetic function $W(\phi)$, we set $X(\phi) = 1$ and $Y(\phi) = 1$ from here on out.\footnote{ The longitudinal mode has derivative couplings via $X(\phi)$, though efficient production requires that $X$ decreases with time; we discuss this and other possibilities in Ref.~\cite{Cyncynates:Forward}. }
+The kinematic requirement that $W$ decreases from the large values that suppress $\mA$ at early times enables this tachyonic resonance (which is more easily seen from the noncanonical field $A_\pm$'s friction term $\sim \dot{\bar{W}} \dot{A}_\pm$; see Ref.~\cite{Cyncynates:2024yxm} for more exposition).
+Since the transverse modes are derivatively coupled only to the kinetic function $W(\phi)$, we set $X(\phi) = 1$ and $Y(\phi) = 1$ from here on out.\footnote{ The longitudinal mode has derivative couplings via $X(\phi)$, though efficient production requires that $X$ decreases with time; we discuss this and other possibilities in Ref.~\cite{Cyncynates:2024yxm}. }

 To illustrate the production mechanism, we present a concrete example and compute the dark photon relic abundance, present the expanded parameter space accessible to direct detection experiments, and discuss other constraints on the model.
 We consider a so-called runaway potential~\cite{Damour:2002nv,Gasperini:2001pc,Damour:2002mi} for the scalar where